TejasViswa/PIC10B_Disc1B_Disc2B/Week_5/Miscellaneous_Concepts.md

 ### What does it mean if a reference is returned and how can you get undefined behaviour?
 It basically means the returned value is an alias to whatever you returned from the function.
 When returning a reference, be careful that the object being referred to does not go out of scope.
 So it is not legal to return a reference to local var.
-But you can always return a reference on a static variable.
 This is when you enter undefined behaviour.
+On the other hand, you can always return a reference on a static variable.

 eg:
 ```c++